Poly-B Repair Repair & Replacement

 - A pressure rating of 690 kPa @ 82ºC or 100 psi @ 180ºF.

-Our technicians are fully qualified to complete this check for you if you prefer not to do it yourself.
+Our poly-b pipe technicians are fully qualified to complete this check for you if you prefer not to do it yourself.
 If we identify any problematic issues in your BC home, we will advise you of the options you have to remedy the situation.
+This is basically what Poly-B Plumbing is all about.